lexfrl/slt/README.md

 * in `Slots` there is no waitFor.
 * `Slots` supports async operations through Promises
 * with `Slots` you are the master of your app state.
 Everything that's not commited will be discard.
+* you can choose beetween optimistic/pessimistic update
+*

 In short to understand `Slots` you need to know how works only one method: `set(path, value)` (`path` is a dot-separated path to the concrete property in the state map).
 This simplicity has a great value.